pominiq/DNNonSilicon/Journal.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 # Agenda dec 16 23

 Had a 5-6 day break.
 I feel quite down as of late.
 Had a bit of migraine, and jumping back into working out after a short break has left me super sore all over.
-Maybe those physical effects has lead to my tiredness, and the sense of demotivation, but at the same time, I feel like it might just be slight distractions from the fact that I am again... overworking myself, in the sense that I am "borrowing tomorrow's energy".
+Maybe those physical effects has lead to my tiredness, and the sense of demotivation, but at the same time, I feel like it might just be distractions from the fact that I am again... overworking myself, in the sense that I am "borrowing tomorrow's energy".
 I need a break lol.
 Though I do have a set of nice objectives and when written out actually seem quite manageable.
 I will post this at the top / banner of this journal, and maybe just log progress each day on them.

 List of To-Do (dec.
 17 to dec.
 30):

-    1. Write Openlane2 how-to for Ali's students (should be easy, and is probably first priority)
+    1. Write Openlane2 how-to for Ali's students
+    Desc: (should be easy, and is probably first priority)

-    2. One more model example.
-(Should I try Qkeras? for both MNIST CNN and another as proof of concept?)
+    2. One more model example
+    Desc: (Should I try Qkeras? for both MNIST CNN and another as proof of concept?)

     3. Compile all into a single script / GUI.
-(Should do some proper research on engines to do this.
+    Desc: (Should do some proper research on engines to do this.
 YouTube tutorials etc. Do not wanna fuck it up by  modifying code I do not need to.
 This should be a work smarter not harder situation.)

+    4. Write Jørgen about production of GDS.
+    Desc: (Self-explanatory.
+Should probably set up a meeting, get his feedback.
+Use LinkedIn.)

+    5. Generate a test-bench / timing diagram for the model
+    Desc: (How the hell do I make Vivado do this?
+Can I activate something in HLS4ML settings to accomplish this maybe?)

+When this is done, I do not think I can do a lot more.
+There should probably be some "create latex template" somewhere here, but I think it is fine to keep it to the last 2 months of the project period.
+What about timing or using Vivado to see clock and timing?
+That is definitely a thing, but I might just need to put that under one of the to-do items.